Priya30jan/ECOMMERCE-SALES-DASHBOARD/README.md

 # ECOMMERCE-SALES-DASHBOARD
-The project includes gathering sales data from Priya's ecommerce platform, including information such as sum profit, sum of quantity and sum of amount.
+The project includes gathering sales data from ecommerce platform, including information such as sum profit, sum of quantity and sum of amount.

 **Objectives:**
-Develop an interactive dashboard to analyze sales data for Priya's ecommerce platform.
+Develop an interactive dashboard to analyze sales data for ecommerce platform.
 Gather, clean, and integrate sales data from various sources.
 Visualize key sales metrics and trends to aid decision-making.
 Implement forecasting models to predict future sales trends.